Polyhouse Farming Success Story: How an Infosys Engineer Built a Profitable Farm

 For polyhouse drip irrigation, irrigation water EC should be below 2.5 dS/m for most vegetables.
 For capsicum, soil salinity should stay below 1 mS/cm — above this, yields decline.
 Salts accumulate faster in drip systems than in flood irrigation because water is applied directly to the root zone.
 Test your water at a certified lab before construction.
 Your local ICAR Krishi Vigyan Kendra (KVK) can assist with testing and interpretation for your specific crop and soil.

 It depends entirely on the crop — not every polyhouse crop gives 3–4 cycles per year.
 Capsicum has an 8–9 month growing cycle, giving 1 to 1.5 cycles annually.
 Cucumber, with a 60–70 day cycle, gives 2–3 cycles per year on soil beds or up to 3 on soilless systems.
 Tomato gives roughly 2 cycles.
 Plan your finances around your actual crop, not a generic figure.
-See Agriplast's Capsicum Guide or Cucumber Guide for crop-specific details.

 Yes — but only with the right foundation before construction begins.
 Arul Shankar, an ex-Infosys engineer with no prior farming background, built a polyhouse in Erode that has run 1.5 years without a single material failure.
 The prerequisites: water quality tested before construction, a reliable technical advisor from day one, quality greenhouse film suited to local climate, and daily personal presence on the farm.
 Polyhouse farming rewards planning and discipline.
 It does not forgive absentee ownership.